-I’ve seen this over and over in my dealings as a member of a local angel investment group.
-We don’t just reject startups; we explain why.
+I’ve seen this over and over in my dealings, both as an angel investor on my own and as a member of a local angel investment group.
+Most angel investors don’t just reject startups—we explain why.
 And we don’t just say yes either; we explain what else is needed.

 Lesson 1: Not all good businesses are good investments